Algorithm for direct sampling from conditional distributions of toric models: The direct sampling algorithm

-If the transition probability, or $\tilde{e}(b,b-a_j;y)$, is known, the computational complexity of Algorithm~\ref{algo:0} is $O(mdn)$, whose dominant contribution comes from updating $b\in\mathbf{N}^d_0$ for each $j\in[m]$ in Step 2.
-If a closed form of the $A$-hypergeometric polynomial, or the $A$-hypergeometric sum formula, is available, it is straightforward to compute $\tilde{e}(b,b-a_j;y)$.
-Even otherwise, in principle, we can compute the $A$-hypergeometric polynomial for any matrix $A$.
-To introduce Algorithm~\ref{algo:1}, we reproduce how to compute the $A$-hypergeometric polynomial.
+and normalize them.
+If a closed form of $\tilde{\mu}(\beta,\beta-a_j;y)$ is known, the computational complexity of Algorithm~\ref{algo:0} is $O(dmn)$, whose dominant contribution comes from updating $\beta$ for each $j\in[m]$.
+Even otherwise, in principle, we can compute $\tilde{\mu}(\beta,\beta-a_j;y)$ for any matrix $A$.
+We recall how to compute the $A$-hypergeometric polynomial.